bricker0/choropleth_map/README.md

 Once you are happy with your map, you can print it.
 You can now generate a static map and export as a PDF.
 Make sure to include a legend!! <a href="https://docs.qgis.org/3.4/en/docs/training_manual/map_composer/map_composer.html">Read about how to print your map here.</a>

 In short, first center your map how you would like to see it printed.
 Then click Project-->New Print Layout

+<a href="https://video.uu.nl/permalink/v1261a0c076beo6p73r4/">Video whoing you how to use layout manager</a> including how to add title and legend.

 In the next window click the small icon on the left that looks like a piece of paper with a small green plus and that when you hover over it, it says "Add new map to layout" then make the box as big as you would like the map to be printed in the frame (fill the frame!).